mach0/dangerdeep/dangerdeep/modernize-readme.txt

 . xml reader could use std::optional
 . using namespace std remove with clang-tidy google-build-using-namespace . replace myfmod with helper::mod
+.
+Move insignia and player fotos to own subdirectories .
+Integrate valves screen elements to display and make use of them .
+Finish testdisplay app

 Changes that have been started in code comparison:
 - use std::vector everywhere instead of std::list